 Antimicrobial prophylaxis to prevent bacterial enteric illness usually is not recommended, including for travelers (AIII).
 Prophylactic antimicrobial treatment can elicit adverse reactions, promote the emergence of resistant organisms, and increase risk of CDI.
 In rare cases, however, antimicrobial prophylaxis with fluoroquinolones or rifaximin can be considered, such as for immunosuppressed travelers, depending on their level of immunosuppression, the region of travel, and the trip’s duration (CIII).
 For pregnant women and patients already taking trimethoprim-sulfamethoxazole (TMP-SMX) (such as for Pneumocystis jirovecii pneumonia prophylaxis), TMP-SMX may offer limited protection against travelers’ diarrhea as an alternative to fluoroquinolones or rifaximin (BIII).
 Risk of toxicity should be considered before prophylaxis with TMP-SMX is initiated solely because of travel.

 Immunocompetent hosts who are not HIV-infected often do not require treatment for Salmonella gastroenteritis, as the condition is usually self-limited and treatment may prolong the carrier state.
-In contrast, most specialists recommend treating Salmonella infections in HIV-infected patients (AIII), although no clinical trials have compared antimicrobial therapy with placebo.
-Notably, HIV infection increases the risk of Salmonella bacteremia 20- to 100-fold and mortality as much as 7-fold compared with that in patients who are not HIV-infected.1,23
+In contrast, all HIV-infected patients with salmonellosis should be treated (AIII), although no clinical trials have compared antimicrobial therapy with placebo.
+Notably, HIV infection increases the risk of Salmonella bacteremia 20- to 100-fold and mortality as much as 7-fold compared with that in patients who are not HIV-infected.1,25

-Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).24 The recommended treatment is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
+Therapy for Shigella infections is recommended both to shorten the duration of illness and to possibly prevent spread of the infection to others (AIII).26 The recommended treatment for shigellosis is with a fluoroquinolone, preferably ciprofloxacin, for 7 to 10 days (AIII).
 Depending on antibiotic susceptibilities, alternative agents might include TMP-SMX (7–10 days) or azithromycin (5 days) (BIII).
-Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.27 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
+Azithromycin has not been evaluated in HIV-infected patients with shigellosis, and the therapy suggested is extrapolated from limited data in immunocompetent hosts.29 Recently, Shigella spp. with reduced susceptibility to azithromycin in HIV-infected MSM have been reported.30,31 Treatment for patients with Shigella bacteremia is less well defined, but extending treatment to at least 14 days is reasonable (BIII).
 Azithromycin is not recommended for treatment of Shigella spp. bacteremia (AIII).
 Chronic suppressive or maintenance therapy is not recommended for first-time Shigella infections (BIII).
-Recurrent infections can occur, particularly in persons with CD4 counts <200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
+Recurrent infections can occur, particularly in individuals with CD4 counts <200 cells/mm3, in which case extending antimicrobial therapy for up to 6 weeks is reasonable (BIII).
 As with Salmonella infections, suppression of HIV replication with ART is expected to decrease the risk of recurrent shigellosis.

 Treatment of CDI in HIV-infected patients is the same as in patients who are not HIV infected.
-Guidelines for the treatment of CDI have been published29 and can be consulted for further information.
+Guidelines for the treatment of CDI have been published33,34 and can be consulted for further information.

 Special Considerations with Regard to Starting ART